r-lib/styler/cran-comments.md

-This is a submission due to user regressions.
+This is a submission due to changes in R devel.

 ## Test environments